 While many elderly people enjoy the sense of independence that comes with driving, when a person begins to age their hearing, vision, and other abilities may not be sharp enough to promote a safe driving experience for themselves and other people on the road.

-If you sustained an injury in an accident caused by an elderly driver in Indianapolis, Indiana, a personal injury lawyer may be able to explore your options to recover damages and may represent your interests in a personal injury claim or lawsuit.
+If you sustained an injury in an accident caused by an elderly driver, our Indianapolis elderly driver accident lawyer may be able to explore your options to recover damages and may represent your interests in a personal injury claim or lawsuit.

 Understanding Elderly Drivers

-The National Highway Traffic Safety Administration’s (NHTSA) National Center for Statistics and Analysis classifies “older drivers” as those who are age 65 and older.
+The National Highway Traffic Safety Administration (NHTSA) classifies “older drivers” as those who are age 65 and older.
 Given the world’s aging demographic trend with the Baby Boomer generation, we will be seeing more elderly drivers on the road soon compared with previous years.

 Risk Factors That Lead to Increased Accidents with Elderly Drivers